 Benefits of using LeadDelta to remove connections

-Before you remove LinkedIn connections with LeadDelta, make sure to update connections to get the newest contact information.
-Then simply remove them from LinkedIn as described above but keep them in your LeadDelta database for future reference or if you want to reconnect in the future.
+Before disconnecting with LinkedIn connections using LeadDelta, make sure to update connections to get the newest contact information.
+Then simply remove them from LinkedIn as described above but keep them in your LeadDelta database.

 The other huge reason to keep connections inside LeadDelta is that you can export all your connections from LeadDelta and get connection details in CSV format.
-This feature allows you to remove connections both from LinkedIn and from your LeadDelta database while still preserving relevant information you might need further down the line (sales/marketing campaign, data research…).
+This feature allows you to remove connections from both LinkedIn and LeadDelta while still preserving relevant information you might need further down the line (sales/marketing campaign, data research…).

-Download LeadDelta extension to easily remove LinkedIn connections in bulk and organize your network.
+Download LeadDelta extension to easily remove LinkedIn connections and organize your network.